dougeby/IntuneDocs/InTuneDocs/EndUser/device-doesnt-have-bitlocker-enabled-windows.md

 #ms.custom:

 ---

-# Device doesn't have BitLocker enabled
+# You need to enable encryption

+When you encrypt a device, you are wrapping the information on it in a layer of protective code that prevents unauthorized people from accessing it.
+As a step towards making sure your information is secured, your organization is requiring you to you enable BitLocker.

-Your organization requires that you enable BitLocker, which is software that encrypts your drive and helps to protect your data.
-For instructions on how to enable BitLocker on Windows 10 devices, see [How to turn on BitLocker on Windows 10 devices](https://gallery.technet.microsoft.com/How-to-turn-on-BitLocker-34294d3d).
-For other devices, contact your IT administrator for help.
+BitLocker is software that encrypts your drive and helps to protect your data.
+Follow [these instructions](https://gallery.technet.microsoft.com/How-to-turn-on-BitLocker-34294d3d) on how to enable BitLocker on Windows 10 devices, see .

+Still need help?
+Contact your IT administrator.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).